go-arrower/arrower.org/docs/basics/04-jobs/02-repeating-tasks.md

 **Scheduling Complex Tasks as Jobs**

-If you need to execute more complex business logic, use the cron to insert a row into the jobs table.
+If you need to execute more complex business logic, use a cron to insert a row into the jobs table.
-This way the [Jobs](./jobs#inserting-jobs-into-the-database) system is taking over, allowing you to perform any kind of operation without the limits of SQL.
+This way the jobs system is taking over, allowing you to perform any kind of operation without the limits of SQL.

 ```sql